One of our 16 Ways to See the Hollywood Sign

 Now … get ready for the workout portion of the hike – for the next 0.72 miles, you’ll be ascending nearly 400 feet along a completely shadeless ridge, making your way toward Mount Hollywood.

-At the 2.2 mile mark, the ridge-walking Bridle Trail comes to a junction with a north-south fire road near a small, shaded garden called Dante’s View.
+At the 2.2 mile mark, the ridge-walking Hogback Trail comes to a junction with a north-south fire road near a small, shaded garden called Dante’s View.
 The Garden here is named for Dante Orgolini, an Italian artist and journalist who moved to the United States in 1926.
 He attended Boston University, received a degree in art, and was planning on heading to Brazil after finishing a few murals for the Santa Barbara Courthouse but instead settled in Los Angeles to cover the entertainment industry for the Brazilian newspaper A Noite.
 Living in Los Feliz, he took to exploring Griffith Park in his spare time, and with the help of fellow hikers and park rangers, he carved out this garden that now carries his name.
-Dante maintained the garden for years as a volunteer, succeeded by a fellow longtime volunteer named Charlie Parker (the Charlie Parker Trailhead near the Observatory and Berlin Forest is named in Parker’s honor).
+Dante maintained the garden for years as a volunteer, succeeded by a fellow longtime volunteer named Charlie Parker (the Charlie Turner Trailhead near the Observatory and Berlin Forest is named in Parker’s honor).

 Enjoy a bit of rare shade or some water from the nearby fountain (there’s a little dog dish for four-legged hikers, too).

 Either way you decide to descend, once you get to the trail just below the summit of Mount Hollywood, when you reach the five-way junction it may seem a bit confusing.
 When you’re looking south from this junction, you’ll see this:

 Trails in Griffith Park are well maintained, and now this route is well-marked with trail signs.
 As long as you ignore the use trails, you should be OK.